 The National Electric Code is a set of standards that help protect the well-being of individuals during electrical installations.
+It’s generally advantageous for business owners, especially owners of data centers, to have an understanding the National Electric Code since there are concerns like balancing power loads.
 However, there are many misconceptions regarding this set of standards.
 For your convenience, check out these five important facts about the NEC.

 The National Electric Code Is Historically Relevant

 What is the National Electric Code?
 It encompasses standards that the National Fire Protection Association (NFA) has created concerning electrical installation and correct voltage ratings.
 Before diving into the specifics of the National Electrical Code, it’s important to understand how and why these practices have lasted for many years.
 Originally published back in 1897, the “code” remains relevant across many industries.